Located in the southern part of Minnesota, Minneapolis is the most populous major city in the Midwestern US state of Minnesota.

 The Best Hikes Near Minneapolis

-Minnesota consists of 17.6 million acres of forest land and well over 10,000 lakes.
+Minnesota has 17.6 million acres of forest land and well over 10,000 lakes.
 It’s a great place to enjoy the great outdoors, and luckily for the residents of Minnesota, literally everyone lives within 50 miles of at least one state park.

 In other words, discovering and exploring the hiking trails near MN is pretty easy.
 With these many forests and nature trails, residents can rarely claim to have seen all the best hikes near Minneapolis.